 This bill aims to amend the Code of West Virginia to establish a statewide full-time professional counselor-to-student ratio of one counselor for every 250 students, while ensuring that every public school in the state has at least one professional counselor.
-The bill outlines the responsibilities and qualifications of school counselors, emphasizing their role in providing developmental, preventive, and remedial guidance to students.
-It also mandates that school counselors spend a significant portion of their time in direct counseling relationships with students and limits their involvement in administrative tasks unless specified by a written agreement.
+The bill outlines the responsibilities of school counselors, including providing developmental, preventive, and remedial guidance, and emphasizes that counselors should spend at least 80% of their time in direct counseling with students.
+Additionally, it specifies that school counselors may not perform certain administrative duties without a written agreement, ensuring their primary focus remains on student support.

 Statutes affected: